It Don't Matter

-"It Don't Matter" is a song by Brazilian disc jockey Alok, American musical duo Sofi Tukker and Romanian singer Inna.
+"It Don't Matter" is a song by Brazilian DJ Alok, American house music duo Sofi Tukker and Romanian singer Inna.
 It was released as an exclusively streamable Spotify Single on 7 May 2021 by Controversia.
 The track was written by Nick Audino, Charlotte Bühler, Sofi Tukker's Sophie Hawley, Lewis Hughes, OHYES and Alok, while the production was handled by Alok alongside Hughes, OHYES and Sofi Tukker.
 Musically, "It Don't Matter" has been described as a deep house song by music critics and talks about having thoughts of a special someone regardless of that person's distance.
 Aided by a lyric video uploaded to YouTube simultaneously with the track's release, "It Don't Matter" reached number 27 on Billboard's US Dance/Electronic Songs chart, as well as the top five in the Commonwealth of Independent States (CIS), Hungary, Russia and Poland.
 It received a gold certification in the latter country and a platinum one in Brazil.